CZ-NIC/knot/doc/configuration.rst

 *Catalog-member zone* (or just *member zone*) is a zone based on information from the catalog zone and not from configuration file/database.

-Catalog zone is handled almost in the same way as a regular zone.
+A catalog zone is handled almost in the same way as a regular zone:
 It can be configured using all the standard options (but for example DNSSEC signing would be useless), including master/slave configuration and ACLs.
-Being a catalog zone is indicated by setting the option :ref:`zone_catalog-role`.
-The difference is that standard DNS queries to a catalog zone are answered with REFUSED as if such a zone wouldn't exist, unless querying over TCP from an address with transfers enabled by ACL.
+A catalog zone is indicated by setting the option :ref:`zone_catalog-role`.
+The difference is that standard DNS queries to a catalog zone are answered with REFUSED as though the zone doesn't exist, unless querying over TCP from an address with transfers enabled by ACL.
 The name of the catalog zone is arbitrary.
-It's however required to include version record ``version 0 IN TXT "2"``.
+It's required to include version record ``version 0 IN TXT "2"``, however.
-It's possible to configure more catalog zones.
+It's possible to configure multiple catalog zones.

 ..
 WARNING::
-   Don't choose name for a catalog zone below a name of any other existing zones configured on the server as it would effectively "shadow" part of your DNS subtree.
+   Don't choose a name for a catalog zone below a name of any other existing zones configured on the server as it would effectively "shadow" part of your DNS subtree.

 Upon catalog zone (re)load or change, all the PTR records in the zone sub-tree *zones* (e.g. ``unique-id1.zones.catalog.
-0 IN PTR member.com.``) are processed and member zones created, with zone names taken from the PTR records' RData, and zone settings taken from the confguration template specified by :ref:`zone_catalog-template`.
+0 IN PTR member.com.``) are processed and member zones created, with zone names taken from the PTR records' RData, and zone settings taken from the configuration template specified by :ref:`zone_catalog-template`.
 Owner names of those PTR records may be arbitrary, but when a member zone is de-cataloged and re-cataloged again, the owner name of the relevant PTR record must